11 great off-the-beaten-path places to visit in Japan

 Thousand Tori Shrine in Taketa

 Back in Kyushu, you got that we like it.
-The northeastern interior of Kyushu, in the prefecture of Oita, is really a must-go area, gorges, waterfalls, shrines, and volcanoes.
+The northeastern interior of Kyushu, in the prefecture of Oita, is really a must-visit area, with gorges, waterfalls, shrines, and volcanoes.

 Takachiho is famous for its gorges, quite nice but a bit too touristic.
-If you have the chance try to visit the valley of the Gokase river, there’s a stunning road going along the river.
+If you have the chance, try to visit the Gokase River valley; there’s a stunning road along the river.
 Takachiho also has two important and very beautiful shrines.

 9 – Hirayu and Okuhida Hot Springs